 Adoption costs vary but will usually range from $30 to $100, with $50 being the most common price.
 However, it is not easy to find chameleons that have been put up for adoption, unless you can find a specialist lizard and reptile adoption service.
 If this is the case, you should ask whether they have a cage and any equipment to go with the animal because this will help keep the initial costs down.

 Buying a chameleon from a breeder tends to attract the highest costs, but it gives you access to different breeds and a choice of male or female.
 You may also be able to meet the mother and father of your lizard to get a better understanding of what your own family addition will be like when older.
+There are a lot of factors but you can expect the chameleon price to be between $30 and $300.

 Another factor that determines how much you pay for a chameleon is the exact breed that you choose.
 There are dozens of available breeds, but the three most common — those that are bred in captivity and are considered good pets for beginner and experienced owners — are the Veiled Chameleon, the Panther Chameleon, and the Jackson Chameleon.
 Prices for these different breeds vary as follows:

 Before you get your Chameleon, you need to ensure that you have a decent setup.
 This includes a tank, lighting and heating, watering, and enough plants and vines that your little lizard has somewhere to hang.
 You will need a thermometer and digital timer, as well as an initial supply of food and even an enclosure to keep food in.
-Supplies can cost anywhere up to $800, although you can start with a more limited setup, and add to it over time, or you can look for secondhand options to save a little money.
+Supplies can cost anywhere up to $800, although you can start with a more limited setup and add to it over time, or you can look for secondhand options to save a little money.

-List of Chameleon Care Supplies and Cost
+List of Chameleon Care Supplies & Cost

 |Live Food Enclosure||$10-$20|